SimonJackson24/AMSLPR/docs/security_hardening.md

 ## Regular Security Maintenance

 1. **Security updates**
-   - Regularly update the AMSLPR software
+   - Regularly update the VisiGate software
    - Keep the operating system and dependencies updated
    - Subscribe to security mailing lists for relevant components